joao-vitor-sr/sbm/README.md

 # S.B.M
 Serial Balance Monitor

+## Installation

+run `cargo build --release` and move the `./target/release/sbm` to your `$PATH`

 ## Usage

-Execute the binary with the config file as a parameter
+Execute the program with the config file as a parameter

 ```
 sbm -c ./config.json